 What’s behind your closet door?
 Are there neat piles of folded sweaters and orderly rows of shoes?
 Or do you have a single, straining closet rod filled with squished clothing and one shelf filled with toppling stacks of sweaters and t-shirts?

-You know I have been purging all the rooms in my house and finished the task with my basement over the winter.
-Well around this time of year I like to do it in my clothes closet.
-It is not really a full purge, but more like a swap-a-roo.
+Every season change, I like to to clean my clothes closet.
+It is not really a full purge, but more like a Swap-a-Roo.
 Since clothing needs air and space to keep it looking its best, I use one side of my guest room closet to hold my off-season clothes.
 I always get excited to make the change and see some of my seasonal favorites become part of my life again.

 How I Organized My Closet in My Previous House

-In the fall and spring, I empty everything out of my closet and toss or donate the items I no longer want.
+When cleaning and organizing my closet, I empty everything out and toss or donate the items I no longer want.
 The rest gets divided by season.
 Out-of-season items go to one side of my guest room closet.

 Ed’s side has a long dresser that fits perfectly on his side so all of his clothing is in the closet.
 My dresser for lingerie, socks, bathing suits, shorts, Pj’s and jewelry is in my bedroom.